zrsharp/EAP/README.md

 - hedging language, also known as minimizing language
 - used to soften what you write, so that your ideas are not presented as absolute facts.
 - including modal verbs, tentative verbs, and some adverbs

+# Unit 4 Information

+## Unit 4-1 Summary

+### Words

++ **corroboration** [kəˈrɒbəreɪʃn]
+  - (n) confirmation that some fact or statement is true through the use of documentary evidence.
++ genial [ˈdʒiːniəl]
+  - (adj) friendly and cheerful.
++ **spontaneity** [ˌspɒntəˈneɪəti]
+  - (un) the quality of being spontaneous and coming from natural feelings without constraint.
++ **speculation** [ˌspekjuˈleɪʃn]
+  - (n) continuous and profound contemplation or musing on a subject or series of subjects of a deep or abstruse nature.
+  - (n) an investment that is very risky but could yield great profits.
+  - (n) a message expressing an opinion based on incomplete evidence
++ **indulge** [ɪnˈdʌldʒ]
+  - (v) to allow yourself to have or do sth that you like, especially sth that is considered bad for you.<br>
+    (~ in sth | ~ oneself with sth)
+  - (v) to satisfy a particular desire, interest, etc.
+  - (v) to be too generous in allowing sb to have or do whatever they like.
+  - (v) to take part in an activity, especially one that is illegal. (~ in sth)
++ **anchor** [ˈæŋkə(r)]
+  - (n) a heavy metal object that is attached to a rope or chain and dropped over the side of a ship or boat to keep it in one place.
+  - (n) a person or thing that gives sb a feeling of safety.
+  - (v) to let an anchor down from a boat or ship in order to prevent it from moving away.
++ **take a stab at** (stab [stæb])
+  - try to do sth.
+  - make an effort or attempt.
++ **nuance** [ˈnjuːɑːns]
+  - (n) a very slight difference in meaning, feeling, tone, or color.
++ **stun** [stʌn]
+  - (v) to make a person or an animal unconscious for a short time, especially by hitting them on the head.
+  - (v) to surprise or shock sb so much that they cannot think clearly or speak.
+  - (v) to impress sb very much.
++ **document**  [ˈdɒkjumənt , ˈdɒkjument]
+  - (n) an official paper or book that gives information about sth, or that can be used as evidence or proof of sth.
+  - (n) a computer file that contains text that has a name that identifies it.
+  - (v) to record the details of sth.
+  - (v) to prove or support sth with documents.
++ **transcribe** [trænˈskraɪb]
+  - (v) to record thoughts, speech or data in a written form, or in a different written form from the original.
+  - (v) to show the sounds of speech using a special phonetic alphabet.
+  - (v) to write a piece of music in a different form so that it can be played by another musical instrument or sung by another voice. (~ sth for sth)

+### Definition

+A summary is a shortened version of the original.

+### Function

+- Formal, written summarizes can evaluate students' writing skills.
+- Summarizing information is an efficient way to study.

+### Differences between summary and abstract

+- Abstract is a short, clear pointer, and summary is a little detailed version of abstract.
+- A summary reflects what the original contains, whereas an abstract reflects what the original is about.
+- A summary contains the meat of the original, whereas an abstract contains only its skeletal structure.
+- When you write a paper, an abstract is needed, but you don't need to write a summary.
+  We can say Summary is a kind of tool.

+### Similarities and differences between summary and paraphrase

+- Both of them translate another person's ideas into your own words.
+- A paraphrase is usually the same length as the original source;
+  a summary is approximately one quarter to one third of the original writing's length.

+### How to write a summary

+- Read the original source carefully.
+Underline only the main points of the writing.
+  And eliminate the details, example and repetition points.
+- Paraphrase the underline sections of the original source.
+- Your summary should include:
+  + the introduction to the summary;
+  + a reference to the source text;
+  + the reporting verb structure;
+  + the main point of the source text.